jake-knerr/js-style-guide/README.md

 #### Object factories are preferred to constructor functions for object creation.

 > Why not use class or prototypes?
 My principle gripe against prototypes is that requiring the `this` keyword makes their use less flexible.
-I like being able to create objects, destructure methods, and pass the methods around without needing to keep in mind the context of the method.
+I like being able to destructure methods, and pass the methods around without needing to keep in mind the context of the method.
 In principle, I really like the idea of prototypes and the consistency of the class syntax.
 But in practice, I find them to be more cumbersome than they are worth.

 ```javascript
 // discouraged